 The disallowance of NOL carrybacks is not surprising and had been a part of both the House and Senate plans.
-Its effective date may be surprising, however, particularly for fiscal year corporations projecting a current NOL in a tax year ending after Dec.31, 2017.
-For example, under a plain reading of the statute, a corporate taxpayer projecting an NOL for a fiscal year ending Mar.
-31, 2018 appears subject to the NOL carryback disallowance because the tax year ends after Dec.
+Its effective date may be surprising, however, particularly for fiscal year corporations reporting an NOL for a tax year that includes Dec.
+31, 2107 and ends after Dec.
+31, 2017.
+For example, under a plain reading of the statute, a corporate taxpayer projecting an NOL for a fiscal year ending March 31, 2018 appears subject to the NOL carryback disallowance because the tax year ends after Dec.
 31, 2017.

 NOL income limitation

 In addition to the carryover and carryback changes, the Act also introduces a limitation on the amount of NOLs that a corporation may deduct in a single tax year under section 172(a) equal to the lesser of the available NOL carryover or 80 percent of a taxpayer’s pre-NOL deduction taxable income (the “80-percent limitation”).
 Interestingly, this limitation applies only to losses arising in tax years that begin after Dec.
 31, 2017 based upon section 172(e)(1) of the amended statute.
 As a result, taxpayers with historic NOLs (or fiscal year taxpayers projecting a current NOL) may see a silver lining around the cloud of this limitation, because for NOLs generated in tax years ending before Jan.
 1, 2018, the historic rules appear applicable.